TeamVault/IntRepair/README.md

-# smtcodan-engine
+# About
-The smtcodan-engine is a symbolic execution engine for C/C++ code.
+This is the GitHub repository of smtcodan-engine symbolic execution engine.
+This can be used to analyze C/C++ source code.
 It is build on top of the Elcipse CDT Codan engine.
 See here: https://wiki.eclipse.org/CDT/designs/StaticAnalysis and here: http://help.eclipse.org/kepler/index.jsp?topic=%2Forg.eclipse.ptp.pldt.doc.user%2Fhtml%2Fcodan.html
 for more details.